cqtan/imi-unicorns/Helpers/caclulate_color_information/readme.md

 ## Note

+Most of the images are rather monochromatic.
+To achieve a better representation of the images it is useful to obtain colors which are as different but still as frequent as possible.
+Therefore, the clustering was performed with a higher cluster number.
+The number of colors is reduced afterwards.

 As the script uses the images from the `content`-folder both either need to be stored in the same location or the path that points to the folder has to be updated respectively.

+The resulting `.pkl` file contains the following information:
+* RGB-values of the dominant colors
+* Hexadecimal codes of the dominant colors
+* Hexadecimal codes of the mean colors
+* PPN
+* Filename

 ---